cisagov/ScubaGoggles/README.md

 Ensure that you have properly [configured the virtual environment](#installing-in-a-virtual-environment) and have activated the virtual environment using the OS appropriate commands.

-To run scubagoggles without using a virutal environment, you can replace the `scubagoggles` command with `python scuba.py` .
+Alternatively, to run scubagoggles without installing it as a package, you can replace the `scubagoggles` command with `python scuba.py`.

 ### Unable to view HTML report due to environment limitations